mstrassassin1st/TREYESpassing/README.md

 TREYESpassing is an app that alerts it's user when someone entered an area that is owned by the user and access to the area is prohibited for everyone.

-This is the frontend side (actually quite the backend side as well.
+This is the frontend side (actually quite the backend side as well).

 This app is developed using Django to handle the database and AI